r-ccs-cms/tnbp/sample/estimator/README.md

-# Sample code for emulating the estimate the expectation value of sparse Pauli operator in kicked-Ising model
+# Sample code for simulating the estimation of the expectation value of a sparse Pauli operator in the kicked-Ising model

 ## Overview